We produce clinical guidelines to high standards in line with the National Institute for Health and Care Excellence's methodology (NICE).

 - RCPCH makes final assessment before endorsement (RCPCH final check takes 1-2 weeks)

 There will be a final assessment on the methodology before endorsement.
 We will review whether responses from the draft guideline consultation have been adequately addressed.

 The endorsement of a clinical guideline requires approval from the QIC, after assessing the recommendation from the Clinical Standards team.
 The decision for endorsement is based on whether the final clinical guideline has had College and paediatric involvement from the outset, has been developed to high methodological standards (ie meet criteria of the AGREE II tool), the guideline has gone through extensive consultation among experts (including the RCPCH) and comments received have been adequately addressed.

 What happens next

-If your guidelines does not meet the criteria for endorsement, we will ask you to resubmit further information for re-appraisal.
-This takes up to three weeks.
+If your guideline does not meet the criteria for endorsement, we will ask you to resubmit further information for re-appraisal.
+This can take up to three weeks.

 If your guideline is endorsed, we will send you a confirmation letter with the RCPCH endorsement logo, which can be display in the cover of the guideline.

 We will post your guideline on our guideline directory on Paediatric Care Online.